redhat-sap/sap-commerce-operator/docs/README.md

 3. Install the Operator

-    1. Navigate to `OperatorHub` in the Openshift web console.
+    1. Navigate to `OperatorHub` in the OpenShift web console.

     2. Search with `SAP` and select the `SAP Commerce Operator`.
        <img src="images/operator-search.png" width="1080">